bjaxqq/SER210/README.md

 ### Tools and Languages Used

 This course is entirely focused on Android Development, so we had to use Kotlin for our assignments and projects.
-The majority of the work was done in Android Studio with the exception of Assignment 1 which was tested in IntelliJ.
+The majority of the work was done in Android Studio with the exception of Assignment 1 which was tested in IntelliJ (terminal based connect-4 game).